RAID Recovery vs. Hard Disk Drive Recovery

 Hard Drive Recovery

 In case of a hard drive failure, the chances of data loss are high.
 Once a hard drive detects logical errors, it tries to remap the data from failing sectors to healthy sectors.
 Frequent occurrences of remapping could point towards potential hard drive failure.
 In such a case, users should stop using the drive and replace it as soon as possible to avoid any data losses.
-However, if the drive fails and the data becomes inaccessible, the data can be recovered using a hard drive data recovery software.
+However, if the drive fails and the data becomes inaccessible, the data can be recovered using a Windows data recovery software.
 Such software can easily detect problematic hard drives and other storage devices and recover data from them.

 Final Words